-After Sentara Health Plans assigns you a care manager and conducts the Health Screening, Sentara Health Plans will contact you to conduct a more in-depth Health Risk Assessment.
-During the Health Risk Assessment, your care manager or another health care professional will ask you more questions about your physical health, behavioral health, social needs, and your goals and preferences.
+After Sentara Health Plans conducts the health screening and assigns you a care manager, Sentara Health Plans will contact you to conduct a more in-depth Health Risk Assessment.
+During the Health Risk Assessment, your care manager or another healthcare professional will ask you more questions about your physical health, behavioral health, social needs, and your goals and preferences.
 The Health Risk Assessment helps your care manager to understand your needs and get you the right care.
-You can choose to do the Health Risk Assessment in-person, over the phone, or by videoconference.
-Over time, your care manager will check-in with you to repeat the Health Risk Assessment questions to find out if your needs are changing.
+You can choose to do the Health Risk Assessment in person, over the phone, or by videoconference.
+Over time, your care manager will check in with you to repeat the Health Risk Assessment questions to find out if your needs are changing.